 After your screening appointment

-You may have blurred vision for up to 9 hours after your appointment.
+You may have blurred vision for 4 to 6 hours after your appointment.
 This is why you should not drive or operate machinery during this time.

 After the screening procedure, everything might look bright.
 You might want to wear sunglasses.